 UPS Q1 PERFORMANCE

 UPS's operating profit in its U.S. domestic business, its biggest, fell 12 percent to $666 million in the first quarter ended March 31.
-There were a number of issues that affected the giant parcel carrier’s decline in first quarter profit.
+Several issues affected the giant parcel carrier’s decline in first-quarter profit.
 On the good news front, their U.S. Domestic business continued a positive trend, with business-to-business volume once again up this quarter.
 There was healthy growth of 2.5% over Q 1 2018 for the U.S. Domestic business.
-This was led by a growth in Ground revenue per piece of 2.9%.
-Average daily volume for air services grew nearly 8%, driven by high demand for faster delivery options.
+This was led by growth in Ground revenue per piece of 2.9%.
+The average daily volume for air services grew nearly 8%, driven by high demand for faster delivery options.

 Supply Chain and Freight products produced strong profit growth in the quarter.
 The segment also expanded operating margins, driven by strong cost-management initiatives and the flexibility of the network to adapt to changing market conditions.

 The company is betting heavily on benefits from investments in its global network.
 UPS feels these projects will create efficiencies across the enterprise and produce higher-quality revenue growth in the future.
 They feel these investments have already begun to be reflected in new automated hubs that contributed to improvements in operational measures including productivity gains and slower growth in unit costs.